 Cascina Disa, Monforte d’Alba, Peimonte, Italy

 Winery: In view of the Swiss Alps from the cool Piedmont region of northwest Italy, the Sandri family farms this foggy area of steep hillside vineyards, east of Barolo in the hamlet of Monforte d’Alba.
 Grapes have been grown there for millennia, and since the late 1800s by the Sandri family.
-Originally selling their grapes to other wineries, Elio Sandri decided to keep all fruit for bottling his own wines, amounting to a tiny annual production of 2,000 cases.
-Cascina (farmhouse) Disa dates back to the local winemaking monastery in the early 1400s.
+Originally selling their grapes to other wineries, Elio Sandri decided to keep all fruit for bottling his own wines, amounting to a tiny annual production of 2,000 cases of Barolo, out of the 330,000 cases (.25%) of Barolo produced annually.
 A Traditionalist in winemaking and growing, the house style rewards bottle age, and is released later than most in the area.
-Made popular in the US by recent publicity surrounding actor Matt Damon enjoyment of Emilio Sandri wines while dining in New York City.
+Recently discovered by Antonio Galloni, the wines are now harder to get and more expensive with each release, exacerbated by increased freight costs.

 Winemaking: Unmoved by New World stylistic influences, traditionalist Elio Sandri makes wine with minimal intervention, believing the natural process best reflects their unique terroir.
-Grapes are hand-picked at night, native-yeast fermented over months in the cold underground cellar, minimizing extraction and using no new oak.
-Sandri’s winemaking is slow and gentle, with very low Sulphur levels and no other additions.
-While the Barolo is whole-cluster fermented, Sandri’s only modern winemaking acquiescence is to destem the Nebbiolo.
-Nebbiolo and Barbera fermentation takes place in ancient concrete tanks, before the wines are transferred to large 3,000L, Slovenian neutral wooden Botte tanks.
-The very limited Barolos are fermented directly in Botte wood tanks.
+Grapes are hand-picked at night, native-yeast fermented slowly and gently over months in the cold underground cellar, minimizing extraction first in Stainless tanks, then in concrete tanks before aging in neutral wooden Botte tanks using no new oak.
+While the Barolo is whole-cluster fermented, Sandri’s only modern winemaking acquiescence is to destem the Nebbiolo and Dolcetto.
+The very limited Barolos are fermented directly in decades-old wood Botte tanks, then bottle aged for many years, exceeding the 3 year bottle age requirement for Barolo.

 Barbera d’Alba Superiore DOC 2018, Azienda Agriviticola Elio Sandri

-Sandri pulled out Nebbiolo vines to instead plant this 1200 tightly-spaced Barbera vines, perhaps the only Barbera grown in the Barolo Zone, on iron- laden, nutrient-poor soils near the top of their steeply sloping and cool, south-east facing Perno hill, in this cool, slower ripening, lower-sugars site.
-A sophisticated, intense style of Barbera with a lively flavor profile, built with substance, offering soft blackberries, floral notes, clove, mineral and earth on a round palate with generous sweet dark plum fruit and coffee.
-Made with no new oak,
+Sandri pulled out Nebbiolo to instead plant 1200 tightly-spaced Barbera vines, perhaps the only Barbera grown in the Barolo Zone, on iron-laden, nutrient-poor soils near the top of their steeply sloping, Perno hill, in this cool, slower ripening, lower-sugars site.
+A sophisticated, intense style of Barbera built with substance, offering soft blackberries, floral notes, clove, mineral and earth with dark plum fruit and coffee.
+Made with no new oak.

-Langhe Nebbiolo DOC 2018, Azienda Agriviticola Elio Sandri New Vintage
+Langhe Nebbiolo DOC 2019, Azienda Agriviticola Elio Sandri NEW!

-Dolcetto d’Alba 2018, Azienda Agriviticola Elio Sandri LIMITED
+Dolcetto d’Alba 2019, Azienda Agriviticola Elio Sandri Just Arrived!
+LIMITED

-A rare Dolcetto grown in the Barolo Zone, with 50 cases made and only 30 bottes for California.
+A rare Dolcetto grown in the Barolo Zone, with 50 cases made and only 60 bottes for California.
 Aromas of blackberry preserves, sweet herbs, mint, lavender, and floral undergrowth.
 On the palate, lean textures, vibrant acidity, tart blackberry fruit and inner floral tones finishing full and zesty.
 A pure style of Dolcetto.
 Destemmed, stainless fermented, aged in old Slovenian barrels.
 12.5% alcohol.
-Only 5 six-bottle cases for CA.
+Only 10 six-bottle cases for CA, 30 for entire US.

-Barolo Perno DOCG 2015, Azienda Agriviticola Elio Sandri NEW LIMITED
+Barolo Perno DOCG 2015, Azienda Agriviticola Elio Sandri LIMITED

 94 Points, Galloni: “The sort of wine you want to open and spend many hours with.
-Initially the tannins are searing, but over time the 2015 starts to come together.
+Over time the 2015 starts to come together.
 Scents of tobacco, cedar, dried cherry, mint and leather open gradually.
-On the palate, though, the wine is much less forthcoming.
-The 2015 is a Barolo of beguiling complexity and nuance that will give everything it has to offer on its own time schedule.
+A Barolo of beguiling complexity and nuance that will give everything on its own time schedule.
 2023-2040.”
-Up to 50 year-old vines downslope from the Riserva on the same northeast-facing Perno hill.
+Up to 50 year-old vines downslope from the Riserva on the same Perno hill.
 Neutral oak-aged (no new oak).
+Best when splash decanted.

 Barolo Perno DOCG 2014, Azienda Agriviticola Elio Sandri LIMITED